lemieux/marionette.behaviors/README.md

 This behavior makes it easier to use [Stickit](https://github.com/NYTimes/backbone.stickit) by handling bindings definition and applying Stickit to the view.

 TODO: Complete documentation

+##Changelog:

+0.0.4 :
+- Renamed BootstrapBehavior to jQueryBehavior since it was generic enough to be used with any jQuery plugin